aws/aws-advanced-python-wrapper/docs/development-guide/DevelopmentGuide.md

 ### Performance Tests

-The AWS Advanced Python Driver has the following performance tests:
+The AWS Advanced Python Driver has the following tests to verify its performance:

 | Tests                                         | Description                                                                                                                                              |
 |-----------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------|